jlpl/nais-processor/README.md

 [1:,2:] = Normalized number concentrations, dN/dlogDp (cm-3)
 ```

-The locations of raw files, processed files and figures as well as possible errors during processing are written in the `database_file`, which is in JSON format.
-Also a YAML formatted database is written which is easier to read.
+The locations of raw files, processed files and possible figures are written in the `database_file`, which is in JSON format.

-## Hints

-- For continuous measurements:
-    * Leave the `end_date` out in the configuration file, it will default to current date.
-    * The NAIS creates a new file once a day, so run your processing script also once a day.

 ## License